hstreamdb/docs/docs/en/guides/sql.md

 Done.
 > INSERT INTO visit (product, user, length) VALUES ("Apple", "Bob", 20);
 Done.
+> INSERT INTO visit (product, user, length) VALUES ("Apple", "Caleb", 10);
+Done.
 ```

-Now switch to CLI sessions of the queries, we can get outputs as expected:
+Switch to the shells with running queries You should be able to see the expected
+outputs as follows:

 ```
 > SELECT * FROM info EMIT CHANGES;